 TIPS: If you are going to detox

-- Never stop taking medication without consulting a doctor.
+- Never stop taking the medication without consulting a doctor.

-- Get medical support through medical detox or advice from your doctor when detoxing from alcohol, opioids, and benzodiazepines.
+- Get medical support through a good California detox center or advice from your doctor when detoxing from alcohol, opioids, and benzodiazepines.

-- Holistic detox approaches are also effective, especially when mild withdrawal symptoms do not require medication assistance.
+- Holistic detox approaches can be effective, especially when withdrawal symptoms are mild and do not require medication assistance.

 - Make sure to eat healthy foods and get plenty of sleep to help your body heal.